martinnff/TSP_web_scraping_tool/README.md

 # Traveling salesman problem with selenium scraper

 In this project was developed a scraper bot using selenium.
-This bot automatize the route search process between each pair in a set of locations using Open Street Maps.
-The bot also write the correspondent TSP optimization problem using the Miller, Tucker, and Zemlin formulation in AMPL to send the problem to the neos server and get the solution.
-Its also provided a simple colony ant optimization implementation to get rasonable good solutions without using the NEOS server.
+This bot automatize the route search process between each pair in a set of locations using Open Street Map (https://www.openstreetmap.org).
+The bot also write the correspondent TSP optimization problem using the Miller, Tucker, and Zemlin formulation (https://dl.acm.org/doi/10.1145/321043.321046) in AMPL to send the problem to the NEOS server and get the solution.
+Its also provided a simple colony ant optimization implementation to get rasonable good solutions without using the NEOS server (https://neos-server.org/neos/).

 ### Usage